Possible Bearish Inside Day Candle Pattern Detected for Morgan Stanley (NYSE:MS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Morgan Stanley (NYSE:MS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Morgan Stanley (NYSE:MS) based on the price action in the company's shares.
-Today's price range of $40.49 and $41.00 is within yesterday's high and low of the day.
+Yesterday's price range of $40.49 and $41.00 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Morgan Stanley may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, Morgan Stanley share prices have been bracketed by a low of $27.20 and a high of $57.57 and closed yesterday at $39.58, 46% above that low price.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 1.2%.

 Morgan Stanley, a bank holding company, provides diversified financial services on a worldwide basis.
 The Company operates a global securities business which serves individual and institutional investors and investment banking clients.
 Morgan Stanley also operates a global asset management business.